8 Requirements to Become a Travel Nurse

 Entering the world of travel nursing and leaving a staff position can feel incredibly risky and intimidating.
 Traveling requires leaving a place of familiarity and potentially moving to a place where you know no one.
 This can be an incredibly challenging time, but also one in which you learn and grow more than you ever could in your place of comfort.

 For some people, this might not sound appealing at all.
 If you have a family that you live next to and don’t want to leave, this might not be the best option for you.
-If you have a family of your own and don’t want to move your kids around, it may not be your best option.
+If you have a family of your own and don’t want to move your kids around, travel nursing may not be the right fit.

-If you don’t feel comfortable in your nursing skills quite yet, you might want to get a bit more experience before jumping headfirst to uncharted territory.
+If you don’t feel comfortable in your nursing skills quite yet, you'll probably want to get more experience before jumping headfirst into a position with limited orientation.

-If, however, you are ready for something new and are able to travel, consider joining the travel nursing community.
-This is an opportunity to challenge yourself, meet new friends, gain more confidence, and even make more money.
+If, however, you are ready for something new and have the ability to travel, you may want to consider joining the travel nursing community.
+This is an opportunity to challenge yourself, meet new friends, gain more confidence, and improve your nursing skills.
+Plus, you'll probably make more money doing it!